s223929/41934---Advanced-BIM-Materials/README.md

 Analyst Group 33: https://github.com/GustavS193940/BIManalyst_33_Sustainability.git

 Group 33's script calculated the net floor area (NFA) and compare it to the stated floor area in the report.
-The script returns TRUE if the calculated NFA is within a error margin of X.
+The script prints an explanation on why there might be a difference between the calculated NFA and the stated NFA.